 It’s a simple process, but it’s one that has to be followed in order for you to receive the hefty sign-up bonus on the Chase Sapphire Reserve card.

 Questions?
 Comments?
 Leave them below!
 Also feel free to email me at email@example.com with any questions!

-If you’re looking to go through this process yourself, I’d so appreciate you checking out this comparison chart and applying for your new Sapphire Reserve card here!
 In full disclosure, I do receive a small commission when you apply and are approved for the card.
-Please remember that I would never recommend a product, especially a credit card, that I haven’t used myself and love!
+Please keep in mind that I only recommend products that I haven’t used myself and love!